 Donkey Basketball is happening!
 Do you have it on your calendar yet?
 Come on out on April 4 at 6 p.m. to NHCC.
 Now, they just need a few teams to ride — three teams of at least seven people.
 Riders must arrive for a mandatory meeting no later than 5:30 pm.

 Donations were recently made in memory of Ethel Roberts and the cooks at Normantown High School, and in memory of Urma Sprouse-Hull, a 1941 graduate.
 Donations to NHCC can be made online at https://nhccwv.com/donation, or mailed to NHCC, 3031 Hackers Creek Road, Jane Lew 26378, c/o Margaret.

 (*Hello out there to readers of The Hur Herald!
 Bob and Dianne began running this column in their publication last week.
 For those not familiar with the area, the 655 telephone-prefix reference above would typically mean in the southern area of Calhoun County.
 Northern Calhoun area is 354.
 Gilmer County is mostly 462.
 The generalization gets blurry along county lines.
 For example, in the Normantown/Stumptown/Rosedale region this column is about, our community has a mix of all three prefixes.)

-If you have any 25267 news you would like to share with community readers, by Sunday morning for the upcoming week, send an email to email@example.com, or leave a message on our machine at 304-354-9132.
+If you have any 25267 area news you would like to share with community readers, by Sunday morning for the upcoming week, send an email to email@example.com or leave a message on our machine at 304-354-9132.
 I also have a seasonal email newsletter that includes links to this column online.
 You can subscribe at tinyurl.com/two-2020.